 Culture cannot be swapped out like software.
 Culture is the cumulative set of beliefs and behaviors that determine how an organization’s employees and management interact.
 Corporate culture develops collectively and is more like a nervous system wherein new pathways (ways of working) must be naturally forged over time.
 It seeps into all levels and is passed on passively from employee to employee.
 That is one of the key reasons it is so hard to change and it takes so long to bring everyone on board.

 There are a few primary barriers to successful transformation.
 A siloed, hierarchical organizational design is chief among them.
 A more traditional “command and control” operation acts as a major barrier to transformation when compared with a collaborative and flat structure.
-An organization which reinforces a risk-averse culture that requires extensive review, reporting, and planning is another barrier.
-In this conventional environment employees are not encouraged, compensated, rewarded, or trained to actively engage and participate.
+An organization that reinforces a risk-averse culture that requires extensive review, reporting, and planning is another barrier.
+In this conventional environment, employees are not encouraged, compensated, rewarded, or trained to actively engage and participate.
 Transformation is also inhibited when the organization is internally focused on product goals and metrics without considering the needs of the customer.

 Old-to-New Cultural Continuum Assessment

-We’ve created this Old Way – New Way assessment to illuminate the key characteristics and differences between an old school culture and a new digital culture.
+We’ve created this Old Way – New Way assessment to illuminate the key characteristics and differences between an old-school culture and a new digital culture.
 Use this assessment to see where your organization lies on the continuum of old to new ways of working.

 Old School Culture